mjohnson324/MockDoc/README.md

 **Fuzzy Searches**

 Right now the search functionality is limited in what it accepts and provides no hints as to how to make successful queries.
 I intend to change that, implementing more robust search functionality that will enable patients to find doctors more easily.

+**Appointment Scrolling**

+ZocDoc has a feature where users can appointment availability over the next three-day time span for a doctor with just the click of a button.
+I intend to implement a similar feature by manipulating the state of the search index and doctor profiles.

 **Other Potential Directions:**
 * Responsive design: make it mobile-friendly.